McFoggy/jgitver-katacoda-scenarios/jgitver/gradle-intro/step2.md

 As you can see the project version is now overridden by jgitver to `0.0.0-0`.

-As we edited the `build.gradle` file, let's commit it and check the version again.
+As we edited the `build.gradle` file to add the plugin, let's be clean and commit it.
+Wel'l then check the version again.

 `git commit -am "introduce jgitver plugin" gradle version`{{execute}}